Filter Options

 How can I find a reliable tour operator for a 1-day Pilanesberg safari?

 “Pilanesberg is a popular tour destination out of Johannesburg, South Africa’s largest city, so plenty of different operators can arrange safaris there.
 We think the best place to start looking is the specialist Pilanesberg operator listings on SafariBookings.com.
-You will find profiles of dozens of operators that offer custom Pilanesberg trips, customer ratings and reviews to help you make an evaluation, as well as a button you can click to request a quote on each operator’s page.
-Alternatively you could just search our tours pages for existing Pilanesberg trips, using the variables on the left to narrow down your budget and time frame.
-Finally if you are already in Johannesburg, or elsewhere in Gauteng Province, ask your hotel to recommend an operator they work with on a regular basis.”
+You will find profiles of dozens of operators that offer customized Pilanesberg trips, along with customer ratings and reviews to help you make an evaluation.
+There is also a button you can click to request a quote on each operator’s page.
+Alternatively, you could just search our tours pages for existing Pilanesberg trips, using the variables on the left to narrow down your budget and time frame.
+If you are already in Johannesburg, or elsewhere in Gauteng Province, ask your hotel to recommend an operator they work with on a regular basis.”

 1